uavpal/disco4g/README.md

 - Low hardware cost (around US$ 40.-)
 - All stock hardware can be used (standard Parrot Skycontroller 2 with FreeFlight Pro App)
 - Return-to-home (RTH) is auto-initiated in case of connection loss
-- Allows independent real-time GPS tracking via Glympse <add link>
+- Allows independent real-time GPS tracking via [Glympse](https://www.glympse.com/get-glympse-app/)
 - Easy initiation of 4G/LTE connection via Skycontroller 2 button
 - Can be used for manually controlled flights as well as flight plans